Democratic Socialists of America: Origins and founding (1973–1982)

 The New American Movement (NAM) was founded in 1971 by Michael Lerner and other former members of Students for a Democratic Society (SDS), the main campus-based organization of the New Left.
 Emerging from SDS and the socialist-feminist women's unions of the period, NAM was led by New Left veterans who sought to recover the early SDS's humanistic, revolutionary spirit while rejecting the Maoism and vanguardism that had led to its implosion.

 In 1974, the organization was bolstered by the entry of Dorothy Ray Healey, a longtime leader of the Communist Party who had broken with the party over its lack of internal democracy and its support for the Soviet invasion of Czechoslovakia.
 NAM developed a socialist feminist and Eurocommunist orientation, emphasizing Gramscian Marxism and building a grassroots presence through local struggles around affordable housing, utility rates, and reproductive rights.

 By the early 1980s, both organizations saw a need for unity.
-DSOC had influential union allies and a foothold in mainstream politics but few young activists.
+DSOC had influential union allies and a foothold in mainstream politics, but few young activists.
 NAM had a more youthful activist base but lacked DSOC's political influence.
+In March 1981, DSOC voted unanimously to authorize merger negotiations with NAM.
 The merger convention, held in Detroit on March 20–21, 1982, created DSA with a combined membership of 6,000.
 It was a deliberate effort to heal the rift between the Old Left and the New Left.
 Harrington took the lead of the new organization, which adopted DSOC's strategy of realignment while incorporating NAM's commitment to socialist feminism and grassroots organizing.

-Reagan and Bush years (1982–1989)
+The Harrington era (1982–1989)

 In the 1980s, DSA functioned as a home for a diverse group of activists, including democratic Marxists, Fabians, religious socialists, former Communists, and labor Zionists.
 All were united by opposition to Reaganism.
 DSA continued the DSOC strategy of working within the Democratic Party to support progressive candidates and policies.
-It did not endorse Jesse Jackson's 1984 presidential campaign, but was part of the Rainbow Coalition that supported his 1988 campaign.
+It did not endorse Jesse Jackson's 1984 presidential campaign but was part of the Rainbow Coalition that supported his 1988 campaign.
 A central ambition for Harrington was to build a "conscience constituency" of educated professionals who, he argued, were predisposed to social planning and could become allies of the poor and the labor movement in a new progressive coalition.